DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-The TI-1100 II got an enhanced display compared to the original TI-1100 II introduced one year earlier.
+The TI-1100 II received an enhanced display compared to the original TI-1100 II introduced one year earlier.

 A more stylish variant of this housing could be found with the TI-1103 and TI-1104 calculators.
 Even the TI-1105 and the later TI-108 make use of the molds.

 Some years later, around 1987, the production of the TI-1100 II was shifted to Malaysia.
-View the later TI-1100 II.
+Don't miss the 3rd design of the TI-1100 II.
 Recently we spotted a TI-1100 II manufactured late in Taiwan late in 1989.

 If you have additions to the above article please email: firstname.lastname@example.org.